-- Road Management Act, 2004. - Local Government Act, 1989.

-- Road Management (General) Regulations, 2016. - Road Management (Works and Infrastructure) Regulations, 2015.
+- Road Management Act, 2004. - Local Government Act, 1989. - Local Government Act 2020 (note Section 3.1.1). - Road Management (General) Regulations, 2016. - Road Management (Works and Infrastructure) Regulations, 2015.

 In addition, the following related Victorian Acts and Regulations inform the levels of service established in this plan, the risk assessment evaluation and the internal procedures used in the management system: